-Although the shape of radioactivity concentration curve is similar in all arteries (if dispersion is corrected), the measured radioactivity peak seems to arrive at different times to the tissue (PET) and to the blood samples, because of sample tubing and different distance and blood velocity in different arteries.
-In many PET analyses, the effect of this difference in tracer appearance times in blood (ATB) is insignificant, but in some studies, particularly all bolus studies that are done with radiowater or oxygen, or where a full compartmental model is fitted, the delay time must be considered.
+Although the shape of radioactivity concentration curve is similar in all arteries (if dispersion is corrected), the measured radioactivity peak seems to arrive at different times in the tissue (PET) and in the blood samples, because of sample tubing and different distance and blood velocity in different arteries (Figure 1).
+This difference in tracer appearance times in blood (ATB) is sometimes small and can be ignored in the analysis of PET data.
+However, compartmental model analysis does not provide good fit unless delay correction is applied, even if delay time is only few seconds.
+If the first-pass extraction of the radiotracer is high, delay time must be accounted for to avoid biases.
+This is especially important in case of PET perfusion radiotracers such as radiowater (Herscovitch et al., 1983; Baron et al., 1989).

-After time delay correction the arterial blood curve should start to ascending 1-3 s before the tissue curve.
+Notice that radiotracer often appears in the region of interest earlier than it appears in the measured blood or plasma curve, because of longer arterial distance to the blood sampling site.
+After time delay correction the arterial blood curve should start ascending 1-3 s before the tissue curve.

 What data do we need?

-It may be possible to use manually sampled blood or plasma curve instead of on-line detector data, if manual samples have been taken at 10-15 s intervals (at max), and the initial increasing phase of the curve contains several samples.
+It may be possible to use manually sampled blood or plasma curve instead of on-line detector data, if manual samples have been taken at 10-15 s intervals (at max), and the initial increasing phase of the curve contains several sampling points.

 Also, the count rate curve can be replaced with regional TACs (see below) or "head curve", an average TAC from the dynamic image or sinogram made with imghead, if PET time frames are short enough (10-15 s or less) in the beginning of the PET scan.